 Near Algoma in Kewaunee County, Wisconsin — The American Midwest (Great Lakes)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 30, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 814 times since then.
-Photos: 1, 2. submitted on March 30, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-3. submitted on December 14, 2010, by Bob (peach) Weber of Prescott Valley, Arizona. • Craig Swain was the editor who published this page.
+It was originally submitted on September 19, 2014, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 260 times since then and 5 times this year.
+Photos: 1, 2, 3. submitted on September 19, 2014, by Keith L of Wisconsin Rapids, Wisconsin.